fralomb/dotfiles/docs/index.md

 # Welcome to Dotfiles Management Documentation

-This site provides a comprehensive guide to the collection of personal and work dotfiles, configurations for npm packages, Brew-installed tools, and the script for managing symlinks contained in this repository.
+This site provides a comprehensive guide to the collection of dotfiles, configurations for npm packages, Brew-installed tools, and the script for managing symlinks contained in this repository.

 ## Overview

 The repository is structured to manage different types of configurations:
-- **Dotfiles:** Personal (`main`) and work-related (`other`) configurations for various tools.
+- **Dotfiles:** Configurations for various tools.
 [Read more about dotfiles](./dotfiles.md)
 - **Symlink Management:** A script (`symlinks`) to create and manage symbolic links for these dotfiles.
 [Learn about the symlink script](./symlink-script.md)
 - **Homebrew Packages:** A `Brewfile` to manage macOS packages installed via Homebrew.
 [See Homebrew package details](./brew.md)
 - **NPM Packages:** A `package.json` for project-specific Node.js dependencies.
 [Explore NPM packages](./npm.md)